top of page

 Beyond Green Team

-There are many ways you can make an environmental impact on your own from recycling hard-to-recycle items to planting native plants.
+There are many ways you can make an environmental impact on your own from recycling hard-to-recycle items, composting, and planting native plants.
+Check out the resources below to help you get started!

 Kane County Recycling Center.png